Are you a multi-tasker? Or you know someone who is? Does multitasking mean being efficient?

 How I thought that I was a multi-tasker…

 When I was in my teenage years, I always thought that I was a multi-tasker.
-I would always boast with my brother that I could do more work than him when helping our Mom with the household chores.
+I would always tell my brother that I could do more work than him when helping our Mom with the household chores.

-I would be listening to music and making my bed, and by no time I would be sweeping the floor and at the same time be filling up the bucket.
+I would be listening to music and making my bed, and by no time, I would be sweeping the floor and, at the same time, filling up the bucket.
 As for my brother, he would still be making his bed.

-I would like to state this example as we could relate to our daily life.
-As I grew up and kept following the same multi-tasking method, it seems like I could get things done easily.
-But the outcome would not be up to the mark when compared with my brother.
+I would like to state this example as we could relate it to our daily life.
+As I grew up and followed the same multi-tasking method, it seemed like I could get things done easily.
+But the outcome would not be up to the mark compared to my brother.
 My brother's bed would look very neat and tidy.
 As for my bed, it would look clean but not properly tidy.

-I have never realized that I was not good at multi-tasking.
+I never realized that I was not good at multitasking.
 As I grew up, I kept practicing the same multitasking method.
-That was what I thought I was doing...🙄 I was able to get things done, but the quality was never great.
+That was what I thought I was doing...🙄 I could get things done, but the quality was never great.

 Then I got introduced to the word time-sharing...

-From my teenage years and until my early twenties, I kept on practicing the same old method of Multitasking.
-It was when I started working in Chillibreeze, I realized that we must master the art of multi-tasking, to be able to jump from one task to the other and then attend one meeting after another.
+From my teenage years until my early twenties, I kept on practicing the same old method of Multitasking.
+It was when I started working in Chillibreeze I realized that we must master the art of multi-tasking to be able to jump from one task to the other and then attend one meeting after another.
 Here was when I misinterpreted the whole meaning of the word "multitasking."

-During my first two months in Chillibreeze, I was working to complete all my set tasks.
+During my first two months in Chillibreeze, I was working on completing all my set tasks.
 It was overwhelming to adjust with the time, and I am pretty slow at what I do.
-When my colleague Wanlambok Nongbet saw my planner he shared his insights and it was the first time that I came across the word Time-sharing.
-Wanlambok shared that time sharing is about managing your time and focusing on your work, meetings, and learning.
-It is quite similar to multitasking but not entirely, as multitasking can reduce productivity.
+When my colleague Wanlambok Nongbet saw my planner, he shared his insights, and it was the first time that I came across the word Time-sharing.
+Wanlambok shared that time sharing is about managing time and focusing on work, meetings, and learning.
+It is similar to multitasking but not entirely, as it can reduce productivity.
 Wanlambok likes to call it Time-sharing as it is about the efficient focus that you put on each task simultaneously.

 I finally got the proper understanding of multitasking